-Property managers are responsible for the feeling of community in their apartment complex.
+Property managers are responsible for the feeling of community in their apartment community.
 People may live side by side, but that doesn’t mean they get the chance to know each other outside of regular work or school hours.
 It’s difficult for people to break their routine when they’re busy, which is where the property manager can step in.

 Read on to learn some easy ways you can build a sense of community in your apartment building.
 Tenants will appreciate getting to know their neighbors while also being cared for by the management team.
 You can go all out or start with baby steps, depending on your budget, but there’s always something you can do to encourage a sense of community.

 If your complex doesn’t have one already, find a way to designate an outdoor space for your tenants to use as a community center.
 This could look like a pool, a garden or even a plot of grass with some picnic tables.
 Many apartment communities are also building dog parks, if they have the infrastructure.

 Consider the average life experiences of your tenants to determine what outdoor space they would enjoy best.
 You don’t want to spend your money on an amenity that tenants will likely ignore.
 It’s more important to build the right outdoor space than to jump to provide anything at all.

 A great way to get tenants to interact with each other is to set up regular events that will make them want to step out of their possible comfort zones and meet new people.
 Events can be centered around fun holidays, like the Fourth of July or Halloween, so everyone can participate.
 Encourage tenants to come out and have fun at a cookout or networking event, for example.